Nelchois/TIL/Semi_group_project/README.md

 [Preprocessing](https://github.com/Nelchois/TIL/blob/master/Semi_group_project/Semi_project02.md) After crawling, we dropped overlapped words and unnecessary words containing Special Characters.

 [N_gram, Embedding](https://github.com/Nelchois/TIL/blob/master/Semi_group_project/Semi_project02.md) We splited summary data about noun and dropped other data, then using tri_gram to predict the corpus.
 After that we got embedding scores about words in corpus and major data(noun).

+[Cos_similarity](https://github.com/Nelchois/TIL/blob/master/Semi_group_project/Semi_project03.md) From embedding value in dataframe, we compared with major value and got similarity score of books, then make books list(upper 10) that have high score.